Yunquera, a charming white village of the Sierra de Las Nieves where the story of Blessed Juan Duarte leaves no one indifferent.

 Monuments and places of interest in Yunquera

-- Church of la Encarnación: It is the most outstanding monument in the village and the church is one of the largest in the Sierra de Las Nieves.
+- Church of la Encarnación: It is the most outstanding monument in the town and the church is one of the largest in the Sierra de Las Nieves.
 It was erected in 1505 on the remains of an Islamic fortress.
-The temple consists of It consists of three naves separated by cruciform pillars, on which semicircular arches mount.
+The temple consists of It consists of three naves separated by cruciform pillars, on which they mount semicircular arches.

-Inside we highlight a painting of the Nazarene from the 18th century and the burial of the remains of the seminarian-deacon Blessed Juan Duarte, martyr of the Spanish Civil War.
+Inside we highlight the Mudejar armor on the ceiling that was restored in 1601, a painting of the Nazarene from the 18th century, and the burial of the remains of the seminarian-deacon Blessed Juan Duarte, martyr of the Spanish Civil War.

 - La Ermita